mealdy/nfcunblock/README.md

 # NFCUnblock

 Unblock the NFC automation in [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) app for old iPhones.
 It works on iOS 13 only.
-[Download deb file here](https://github.com/mealdy/nfcunblock/releases/latest/download/com.leonzhu.nfcunblock_0.0.1.deb)
+[Download deb files here](https://github.com/mealdy/nfcunblock/releases/latest/download/nfcunblock.zip)

 ![NFCUnblock for iOS 13](https://i.imgur.com/u9G3otX.png)

-You can install the prebuilt .deb using Filza or you could build it yourself using [theos](https://github.com/theos/theos).
+You can install the prebuilt two.debs using Filza or you could build it yourself using [theos](https://github.com/theos/theos).

 Credits to [@arandomdev](https://github.com/arandomdev)